Upcoming Rides, Attractions, Refurbishments, and More!

 Disney has previously released concept art for a potential refresh of Disney’s Spaceship Earth.
 Not much else has been discussed, and it’s unclear when — or if — this project will proceed.

-Practical Tips for Families
+Practical Tips for Families to Experience the Newest Rides

 From our numerous trips, here are a few consolidated tips that have enhanced our Disney vacations:

 • Plan for Downtime: It’s tempting to go, go, go, but scheduled breaks can keep spirits high and prevent meltdowns—adults included.
+For that matter, newer attractions may also experience higher downtimes as the quirks are worked out, possibly leading to longer waits.

 Frequently Asked Questions